Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Mam'toth

 Your Constitution score increases by 2, up to a maximum of 22.

+#### Blessibbng of Mueh'zala

+Whenever you reduce an hostile creature to 0 hit points or less on you turn, you can use a bonus action on the same turn to move up to half your speed and make a weapon attack or cast a cantrip.
+Any attack roll made with this bonus action is made with advantage.

 #### Blessing of Nalorakk